ekmartinez/random48/README.md

 ### Notes

+* Python 3.10 or above is a requirement.
 * When using the `-rand` option, you may encounter occasional errors.
 In this case, simply run the program again until it generates a valid MAC address.
 * Make sure to replace `<interface>` with your actual network interface name (e.g., wlan0).